Annual Report 2021-22

 Dear Brock University Undergraduate Students,

-I would like to thank the BUSU staff for their efforts.
-They have demonstrated commitment, dedication, and tremendous resilience during COVID-19.
+I would like to congratulate the BUSU staff for their efforts.
+They have continued to demonstrate commitment, dedication, and tremendous resilience.

 In reflecting back on the year, I believe we delivered on the BUSU mission of fostering an ever-improving Student Experience that is transformational, enriching and empowering.